JohnChrin/Undergraduate/LISP/Integrals/README.md

 ```

 ## Use
-This integrals program is has several built in testing evaluation functions (t1-t20).
+This integrals program has several built in testing evaluation functions (t1-t20), but you may also make use of the integrate function to draft your own equations.

 ```
 (t1)